tenable/terrascan/deploy/kustomize/README.md

     Terrascan operating in https server mode.
 This deployment is also a foundation for the terrascan webhook setup.

-  - ####[Deploying Terrascan Server for Remote Repository Scan](deploying-terrascan-server-for-remote-repository-scan) Terrascan in https server mode installed with ssh capabilities, to scan remote repositories.
-This deployment can be used by an argocd pre-sync hook that sends remote repository scan requests to the server.
+  - ####[Deploying Terrascan Server for Remote Repository Scan](deploying-terrascan-server-for-remote-repository-scan) Terrascan in https server mode installed with ssh capabilities, to scan ***private*** remote repositories.
+For remote scanning public repos, deploying `Terrascan Server in TLS Mode` is sufficient.
+    This deployment can be handy for use-cases like an argocd pre-sync hook that sends remote repository scan requests to the server.

   - ####[Setting Up Terrascan Webhook](setting-up-terrascan-webhook)
     A Kubernetes Validating Webhook, that safeguards your cluster by denying the creation of kubernetes resources that